5 midline complications to know

 We also have to take into account the quality of life of the patient, the satisfaction with their device, as well as the satisfaction of the staff that cares for them.
 It is evident that, if the complications are non-existent, it will have a positive impact on all these aspects.

 Correct care and maintenance play a fundamental role in the proper functioning of the catheter and in the patient’s quality of life.
-Compliance with standardized procedures both in insertion (hand washing, skin disinfection, maximum barrier gestures; use of ultrasound, choice of vein, insertion area, appropriate material) and in handling (hand washing, ANTT technique, push-pause technique, positive pressure…) contributes to the reduction of complications.
+Compliance with standardized procedures both in insertion (hand washing, skin disinfection, maximum barrier gestures, use of ultrasound, choice of vein, insertion area, appropriate material) and in handling (hand washing, ANTT technique, push-pause technique, positive pressure…) contributes to the reduction of complications.
 Consequently, it will give us a smaller number of hours dedicated to nursing, reducing costs and days of admission.
 This will allow us to obtain greater patient satisfaction and an improvement in their quality of life.

 Bibliography